chlorolupus/OpenGLAirHockey/README.md

 Game logic by Ming Choi
 Rendering part by Timmy Leung

-Install GLEW, GLFW3 and SDL 1.2 to run the project.
+Install GLEW, GLFW3, GLM and SDL 1.2.14 to run and compile the project.